Ilchester (UK Parliament constituency): History

 Even when there was no open scandal, considerable sums passed hands in Ilchester elections.
 In his study of the 1754 election, Lewis Namier mentions the government's arrangements to secure the election of its candidates there.
 The Whig interests in the borough at this time were managed by one of the MPs, Thomas Lockyer, nicknamed "Snowball" for the way in which he accumulated money, and the government spent £1000 on securing the election of John Talbot as the other member.
 It appears that Talbot was expected to produce £1000 of his own to purchase the seat, but whether this was in addition to the government's expenditure or merely to reimburse it is not clear.
 At around the same period Lord Chesterfield records in his Letters to His Son that he investigated buying him a seat in Parliament at Ilchester and was quoted a price of £1500.

 At the turn of the 19th century, most of the property in the borough was bought by Sir William Manners (who later became Lord Huntingtower), who set about turning it into a pocket borough with the intention of becoming one of its MPs and nominating the other.
 At first the voters defied him, taking bribes from both sides, and at the election of 1802 he was defeated; but on petition evidence of "a system of corruption" was uncovered and the committee named 32 voters who had received bribes – a substantial proportion of the entire electorate – as well as finding the sitting MPs guilty of treating though not of bribery.
 The election was declared void, and a new election held; but this by-election produced yet another petition, and Manners himself was disqualified for bribery.
 After this reverse, however, he took more drastic action to secure his influence, having most of the houses in the town pulled down (their former occupiers thereby losing their votes), reducing the electorate to about 60.
 Oldfield records that he erected a workhouse in their place, where many of the former voters – having relied on selling their votes for their livelihood – ended up.
 The remaining voters were, predictably, somewhat more co-operative.

-Ilchester was abolished as a separate constituency by the Great Reform Act of 1832.
+Ilchester was abolished as a separate constituency by the Great Reform Act 1832.
 The voters not unnaturally resisted the reform, even defying their patron to do so, and after their MP James Hope-Vere had voted for the Reform Bill in the 1830 Parliament he had to be found another seat as he had no chance of re-election at Ilchester.
 After abolition, the town was placed in the new Western Somerset county division.